 Using surgical mesh to repair a hernia isn’t new.
 While the materials might change, the surgery is one of the most popular ways to address a hernia.
-In fact, by the 2000’s mesh repairs accounted for more than 90% of groin-area hernia surgeries.
+In fact, by the 2000s, mesh repairs accounted for more than 90% of groin-area hernia surgeries.
 A successful procedure reduces recovery time and can limit complications.

 But reducing complications isn’t the same thing as eliminating them.
 Patients can still experience pain, infection, or hernia recurrence.
 In some cases, these complications occur due to a defective mesh.
-Companies that design surgical materials have a responsibility to make their products safe.
-If they sell something that’s defective, they have to issue a recall.
+Companies that surgical design materials have a responsibility to make their products safe.
+If they sell something defective, they have to issue a recall.
 By the time most companies do this, however, thousands of patients might already have the mesh inside them.

 Defective hernia mesh can lead to painful, often expensive, complications.
-To repair or replace the mesh a patient will have to undergo at least one extra surgery.
+To repair or replace the mesh, a patient will have to undergo at least one extra surgery.
 This means more time out of work and months of recovery.
 This costs a lot of money, money that you shouldn’t have to pay.
 If you’re suffering because of your hernia mesh, you have the right to sue.

 In 2017, several class action claims came out against large surgical mesh manufacturers.
 These cases are still pending.
 However, in 2011, C.E.
 Bard announced that they would settle hernia mesh claims for $184 million dollars.